 “I’ll make up an excuse.”

-“I’ll see you later.”
-But even as he said it, he felt it was the wrong and stupid thing to say, not that he could reel the words back into his mouth and hit reset on their conversation.
-As she strode down the beach he watched her walk away for a while before he took his hat off and dropped it onto the sand.
-He ruffled his choppy hair and felt his suffocated scalp.
-Tiny flakes of dandruff stuck to the sides of his fingers.
-With his other hand he tipped the most of the rest of his rum-tail into his mouth, before his burning tongue enunciated the ugly cuss he’d been hiding behind his sugared teeth: “Putabitch.”
+“Yeah?”
+He could think of nothing else to say.
+He thought about a lot of things.
+All ended up hurting his head.
+He wanted the pain in his head to vanish.
+“See you later, then.”
+But even as he said it, he felt it was the wrong and stupid thing to say, not that he could reel the words back into his mouth and do it all over again.
+She strode down the beach.
+He watched her walk and took off his hat and dropped it.
+He ruffled his choppy hair and felt his suffocated scalp, tiny flakes of dandruff coating the inside of his fingers.
+With his other hand he tipped most of the rest of the rum-tail into his mouth.
+His burning tongue enunciated the cuss he’d been hiding behind his sugared teeth: “Putabitch.”

-He spotted a last drop in his glass, and tried in vain to suck it out through a plastic straw before he threw the straw out and took a chance on gravity to send it careening into his mouth.
-It stayed stubbornly at the bottom.
-His eyes had become even more bloodshot from all the rubbing and the warm air he still very much hated.
-He waved the barman over yet again and the barman, ever dutiful to his position, responded.
+He eyed the last drop in his glass.
+He tried to suck it out through the plastic straw previously ignored before he threw out the straw and took a chance on gravity to send it careening into his mouth.
+It stayed stubbornly on the bottom.
+He stuck his hand up.

 “I’d like another, por favor.”

-“I can’t sell you more than four drinks, sir.
-It’s the rules.”
+“I cannot sell you more than four drinks, sir, it’s the rules.”

 “What about the bottle?”

-“No, sir.
-I can’t sell you the bottles.
-We need them here.”
+“No, sir, I cannot sell you the bottles, we need them here.”